IntellectualSites/documentation/plotsquared/worldedit-features.md

-# WorldEdit & FastAsyncWorldEdit features
+# WorldEdit & FAWE features

 {% hint style="info" %}
 If you want to make other aspects of WorldEdit async as well, you could consider installing [FasAsyncWorldEdit](https://www.spigotmc.org/resources/13932).
-All permissions to allow FAWE in plots, you can find [here](/fastasyncworldedit/basic-commands/main-commands-and-permissions.html).
+All permissions to allow FAWE in plots, you can find [here](/fastasyncworldedit/basic-commands/main-commands-and-permissions.md).
 {% endhint %}

 PlotSquared offers several options related to WorldEdit.
-By default it will do the following if you don't have the bypass permission:
+By default, it will do the following if you don't have the bypass permission:

 * Restrict WorldEdit to plots
 * Block access to potentially harmful WorldEdit commands